Perspective | Olympic athletes are truly special. The IOC pawns them for whatever value it can get.

 The U.S. government is boycotting the Beijing Olympics over human rights.
 Coke and Airbnb are still on board.

 Which leaves the IOC exposed — again — as an organization that pursues finances first and finances last.
 Keep in mind that these Games are in Beijing because bids originally submitted by Oslo, Stockholm and Krakow were withdrawn because of a lack of public and political support in Norway, Sweden and Poland, respectively.
-That’s solid thinking by the people and leaders of those cities and countries, because hosting Olympics is almost invariably lousy for the people of the host city.
+That’s solid thinking by the people and leaders of those cities and countries, because hosting an Olympics is almost invariably lousy for the people of the host city.
 It’s a shame, though, because think how differently the athletes might feel if the Olympic flame made its way into a chilly stadium in Oslo rather than Beijing.
 Take a photo of that moment with the phone you’ve had all year, not some burner you’ve been issued so your private missives aren’t screened.

 When the Games begin, there will no doubt be performances that, in the moment, override the geopolitical backdrop of the entire affair.
 Even the IOC can’t fully suck away the thrills the Olympic athletes invariably deliver.
 But even for the athletes who produce those moments, keep in mind how long that elation might last.
-The defining part of this particular Olympic journey, as Koehler said: “Athletes are interested in getting in and getting out.”
+The defining part of this particular Olympic journey, in Koehler’s words: “Athletes are interested in getting in and getting out.”

 That’s because of China, sure.
 But it’s also because of the IOC’s dismissal of athletes’ legitimate concerns about the safety of both their bodies and their personal information.
 The Olympics should be a festival of athletic achievement, but the people who run them aren’t interested in celebrating athletes so much as commodifying them for sponsors and broadcast rights-holders.
 Which means it doesn’t matter where they happen, nor who pays the price in the aftermath.